nuta/operating-system-in-1000-lines/website/en/09-memory-allocation.md

 ## Revisiting the linker script

-Before implementing a memory allocator, let's define the memory regions to be manged by the allocator:
+Before implementing a memory allocator, let's define the memory regions to be managed by the allocator:

 ```ld [kernel.ld] {5-8}
     . = ALIGN(4);